fkortsagin/Fixed-Windows-10/README.md

 * https://linuxmint.com/download.php
 * https://getsol.us/home/
 # Don't use this tutorial in a work environment its meant for personal/testing in a VM environment uses only!
 # Use this tutorial at your own risk!
-If something fails or crashes,try again!
+If something fails or crashes,try and try again!
+# It is the Windows 10 we want,not the Windows 10 we get!
+# This project falls under GPL license,no monetary gain was intended,so it is free to use,made with love for good old Windows 7/Windows XP days
+# Security updates will need to be installed manually if at all.
+# Use at your own risk and may the force be with you!

 0.Download all files from this repo.